eclipse-score/process_description/process/process_areas/safety_management/safety_management_roles.rst

    :contains: rl__committer

    The safety manager is responsible for making sure that ISO26262 is complied to in the project.
 He/She shall lead and monitor the safety relevant activities of the project.
+   This role is assigned through a transparent, meritocratic election process similar to committer elections.
+   Only existing committers are eligible.
+Nominations must include evidence of relevant contributions and safety expertise.
+   The election must be public, archived, and follow Eclipse Foundation principles of openness and neutrality.
+   The criteria for nomination and election must be documented and published on the project’s website.

    Required skills